Dylangroome/Halo-Reach/README.md

 If this section grows too long, you may want to split it off into a separate file and link to it from here.

 ### Validation Testing
-You should try to ensure you code is valid and follows proper indentation.
-In this section you should write up any websites you used to validate your code.
-As your projects becomes more complex these tools may change.

 - [CSS Validator](https://jigsaw.w3.org/css-validator/) Note, any error associated with root: color variables were ignored.
 - [HTML Validator](https://validator.w3.org/)